Grace Hall Hemingway: Later years

 Clarence Hemingway suffered from deteriorating health in the 1920s, both physical and mental.
 He died from a self-inflicted gunshot wound in 1928.
 Ernest blamed his mother for his death.
 According to author John Raeburn, "In the Hemingway household, her imperious presence and propensity for self-dramatization contrasted with her husband's irritable remoteness.
 Ernest, frightened by his father's bewildering behavior, identified its cause as his mother's overbearingness.
 That was unjust, but he never relinquished the conviction, and it echoed in several of his stories."

-Hall Hemingway was fifty-six at the time of her husband's death, but still had two children to support and educate, Carol and Leicester.
-She rented out part of her home to help pay for Carol's education.
-Ernest and his second wife, Pauline, set up a trust fund for his mother to help support her for the remainder of her life.
+Hall Hemingway was 56 at the time of her husband's death, but still had two children to support and educate, Carol and Leicester.
+She rented part of her home to help pay for Carol's education.
+Ernest and his second wife Pauline set up a trust fund for his mother to help support her for the remainder of her life.
 In gratitude for his generosity, she deeded the family's summer cottage to Ernest.

-Learning to drive for the first time, Hall Hemingway took driving trips to Florida, to sketch and paint.
-She sold her large home in 1936 and moved into a smaller home in the nearby village of River Forest.
-She carried on painting and began teaching painting lessons, while still teaching voice lessons for several years.
+Learning to drive for the first time, Hall Hemingway took driving trips to Florida to sketch and paint.
+She sold her large home in 1936 and moved into a smaller home in the nearby village of River Forest, Illinois.
+She carried on painting and began teaching painting lessons while still teaching voice lessons for several years.

-Hall Hemingway lived for twenty-three years on her own after her husband's death.
+Hall Hemingway lived for 23 years on her own after her husband's death.
 She died in Memphis, Tennessee, in 1951.
 She was buried alongside Clarence at Forest Home Cemetery in Forest Park, Illinois.